 I LOVE, LOVE, LOVE this Gluten-Free Vegan Sicilian Pizza.
-No cheese just tomato, parsley and more good stuff… Sicilian pizza is usually rectangular with a thicker, bread, sponge base.
-Sicilian pizza is often known as sfincione and traditionally does not have mozzarella, or in fact any cheese, on it (Sicily is an island of mostly sheep and goats).
-There is also more parsley than basil in use in Sicily which is what is used on this pizza.
-I promise you this is delicious.
+No cheese; just tomato, parsley and lots more good stuff… Sicilian pizza is usually rectangular with a thicker, bread, deep base.
+Sicilian pizza is sometimes known as sfincione and traditionally does not have mozzarella, or in-fact any cheese, on it (Sicily is an island of mostly sheep and goats).
+There is also more parsley than basil in use in Sicily too which is what is used on this pizza.
+I promise you this is a great pizza.

 Allergy Information – Gluten-Free Vegan Sicilian Pizza

 Gluten-Free, Vegan Sicilian Pizza is gluten-free, vegan, low FODMAP* as well as… celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.

 Top Tips – Gluten-Free Vegan Sicilian Pizza